aperekhozhuk/FlaskAPI/README.md

 1. User registration - only username and password fields, no email confirmation
 2. Simple Authentication based on JWT
 3. Getting last (by date_posted) articles (or also of specified user) by pages, or just single specified article
-4. Creating, Updating or Deleting article own articles - only for registered users
+4. Creating, Updating or Deleting own articles - only for registered users
 5. Geting user's public data (profile) by id.
 Now it's just username and date of registration
+6. Verifying client's access-token

 # Running locally
 1. Clone && cd into repository folder